Thairath Online

 Top 10 High-Calorie Healthy Foods to Watch Out for to Avoid Unintended Weight Gain

-A list of healthy foods that provide unexpectedly high energy, such as avocado, granola, and various nuts, along with expert advice on portion control to ensure effective weight loss without harming health.
+A list of healthful foods that pack more energy than expected, including avocado, granola, and various nuts, together with expert tips on portion control to support effective and healthy weight loss.

-Choosing to eat healthy food is good, but many fall into the trap of the term 'clean eating' and end up consuming excessive amounts.
-Experts note that many healthy foods contain hidden high calories.
-Without proper portion control, instead of losing weight, you might unknowingly gain weight.
-Thairath Online summarizes which foods you should be cautious about.
+Choosing to eat healthy food is positive, but many fall into the trap of the term 'clean eating' and end up overeating.
+Experts say many healthy foods contain hidden high calories that, if not portioned properly, can lead to unintended weight gain rather than slimming.
+Thairath Online has summarized which foods you should be cautious about.

-Often, we select foods just because they are labeled “Natural” or “Healthy.”
-However, in nutrition, calories and nutrients are different matters.
-Some foods offer great health benefits but are also densely packed with energy as follows.
+Often, we pick foods just because they are labeled "Natural" or "Healthy," but in nutrition, calories and nutrients are different matters.
+Some foods are highly beneficial but come with concentrated energy, such as the following.

 1. Avocado

-Though a good source of healthy fats that support heart health, one avocado can provide between 250-320 calories.
-Eating several avocados daily may lead to excessive calorie intake.
+Although a source of good fats that support heart health, one avocado can provide 250-320 calories.
+Eating several daily may lead to excessive calorie intake.

-• Recommendation: Consume about a quarter to half an avocado per serving.
+• Advice: Consume only 1/4 to 1/2 of an avocado per serving.

 2. Granola

-A popular whole grain choice for weight loss, but often coated with sugar, honey, or oil to add crunch.
-One cup of granola can contain as much as 400-600 calories, comparable to a plate of fried rice.
+A popular grain choice for weight loss but often coated with sugar, honey, or oil for crispiness.
+One cup can contain 400-600 calories—comparable to a plate of fried rice.

 ภาพจาก iStock

-• Recommendation: Choose varieties with less than 5 grams of sugar per serving and no palm oil.
-Limit portion to just a quarter cup, using it as a topping on yogurt or fruit rather than as a main cereal meal.
-Alternatively, bake at home using small amounts of pure honey and whole nuts or grains to increase fiber.
+• Advice: Choose granola with less than 5 grams of sugar per serving and no palm oil.
+Limit to 1/4 cup used as a topping on yogurt or fruit rather than a main cereal meal.
+Alternatively, bake your own using small amounts of real honey and whole nuts or grains to boost fiber.

 3. Nuts and Nut Butters

-Nuts are excellent sources of protein and fiber but are also high in fat.
-A handful of almonds (about 20 pieces) contains nearly 170 calories, while just two tablespoons of nut butter provide almost 200 calories.
+Nuts are excellent protein and fiber sources but high in fat.
+A handful of almonds (about 20) provides nearly 170 calories; just two tablespoons of nut butter can have almost 200 calories.

 ภาพจาก iStock

-• Recommendation: Opt for roasted or raw nuts without added salt, sugar, or honey.
-A suitable daily portion is a small handful (about 30 grams).
-Choose nut butters made only from "nuts and salt," avoiding brands with hydrogenated oils.
+• Advice: Choose roasted or raw nuts without added salt, sugar, or honey.
+Keep daily portions to a small handful (about 30 grams).
+Select nut butters containing only "nuts and salt" and avoid brands with hydrogenated oils.

 4. Dried Fruits

-Removing water concentrates the sugars in fruits like raisins or dates.
-One cup of dried fruit can have 5 to 8 times the calories of the same amount of fresh fruit and often contains added sugar.
+Removing water concentrates sugars greatly, such as in raisins or dates.
+One cup of dried fruit has 5-8 times more calories than the same amount of fresh fruit and often includes added sugar.

-• Recommendation: Choose unsweetened varieties since fruit naturally contains concentrated fructose.
-Eat dried fruits with nuts or low-fat cheese to slow sugar absorption into the bloodstream and prevent rapid sugar spikes.
-Whenever possible, opt for fresh fruit to benefit from water and fiber that promote fullness with fewer calories.
+• Advice: Pick varieties "without added sugar" since the fruit already contains concentrated fructose.
+Consumedried fruitsalongside nuts or low-fat cheese to slow sugar absorption into the bloodstream and avoid rapid blood sugar spikes.
+When possible, choose fresh fruit for its water and fiber content, which promote fullness with fewer calories.

 5. Olive Oil

-Known as one of the healthiest oils, but still a fat.
-One tablespoon of olive oil contains about 120 calories.
-Pouring it liberally over salad can make the dish higher in calories than a burger.
+Known as one of the healthiest oils, but still a fat source.
+One tablespoon contains about 120 calories.
+Drizzling it generously on salads can make the dish higher in calories than a burger.

-• Recommendation: Avoid pouring directly from the bottle; always measure with a tablespoon.
-Generally, limit to 1-2 tablespoons per day for cooking or salads.
-Using an oil spray bottle helps control quantity while evenly distributing a smaller amount.
-Use Extra Virgin Olive Oil for dressings or low-heat cooking to preserve nutrients and flavor.
+• Advice: Avoid pouring directly from the bottle; always measure with a tablespoon.
+Generally, limit to 1-2 tablespoons daily for cooking or salads.
+Using a spray bottle helps control amounts evenly while using less.
+Use Extra Virgin Olive Oil for salads or low-heat cooking to preserve nutrients and flavor.

 7. Fruit Smoothies

-A smoothie may seem like a refreshing healthy choice, but if made with multiple fruits, syrup, sweetened yogurt, or almond milk, a single glass can contain 400-800 calories.
-Drinking smoothies also leads to faster sugar absorption compared to chewing fresh fruit.
+A fruit smoothie may seem like a refreshing healthy choice, but when multiple fruits, syrups, sweetened yogurt, or almond milk are added, a single glass can contain 400-800 calories.
+Drinking it allows faster sugar absorption compared to chewing fresh fruit.

 ภาพจาก iStock

-• Recommendation: Focus mainly on leafy greens and limit fruit varieties to one or two types only.
+• Advice: Focus on green leafy vegetables and limit fruit to only 1-2 types.

 8. Full-Fat Greek Yogurt

-Greek yogurt is a great protein source, but full-fat or non-fat-reduced versions have significantly more calories than the 0% fat type.
-A small cup can contain 150-200 calories.
-Adding toppings like honey or dried fruit quickly raises calorie content.
+Greek yogurt is an excellent protein source, but full-fat versions have significantly more calories than 0% fat types.
+A small cup can contain 150-200 calories, and adding toppings like honey or dried fruit raises calories quickly.

 9. Quinoa

-Quinoa is praised as a high-protein grain and excellent rice substitute.
-But calorically, one cooked cup provides about 222 calories, close to white rice (approximately 200-240 calories).
+Praised as a high-protein grain and a great white rice substitute, cooked quinoa provides about 222 calories per cup—close to white rice’s 200-240 calories.

 ภาพจาก iStock